Debating whether you should visit Cambridge or Oxford? It's a question many tourists have asked. Learn which will be best for you and why!

 Reasons to Visit Oxford instead of Cambridge

 Oxford on the other hand is in the vicinity and on the way to a number of popular destinations.
-A quick stop in Oxford is actually commonly combined with Bath, the Cotswolds, Stonehendge, or Statford-upon-Avon with tour companies.
+A quick stop in Oxford is actually often combined with Bath, the Cotswolds, Stonehendge, or Statford-upon-Avon with tour companies.

 Oxford wins the Oxford vs Cambridge debate for Harry Potter fans